CampaignLab/Campaign-Lab-Guide/Campaign Lab Guide.md

 * Are you a researcher/non-coder?
 Contribute to the [Campaign Lab Data Inventory](https://docs.google.com/spreadsheets/d/1s5zWhdXi0-YBUMkK2Le3cfENBsfc29vOnFhnfn8N6dU/edit#gid=0) <- where we're building a list of datasets, check the GAPS tab for missing required data

 * [Campaign Lab Team Chat](https://campaignlabhq.slack.com/) <- where we discuss all things Campaign Lab, remember to the relevant channels!

+* [Want to help drive the direction of Campaign Lab?](https://www.loomio.org/join/group/63hVRLxngXfC8vvqFFGFuHod/) <- Add new topics, discuss and vote on current issues and proposals on our Loomio page [NEW]

 * [Campaign Lab Code of Conduct](https://github.com/CampaignLab/Campaign-Lab-Guide/blob/master/CL%20Code%20of%20Conduct.md) <- Making everyone feel welcome at our events